HOW DOES IT WORK?

 Your filming device can be a tablet, a digital camera, a flipcam or even a smartphone.
 You only need one although sometimes it can be useful to have more than one so different groups can film at the same time.

-To edit the footage into a finished film, you can use MovieMaker, iMovie or WeVideo to make it happen.
+To edit the footage into a finished video, you can use MovieMaker, iMovie, Adobe Spark or WeVideo to make it happen.
 In fact, you can use any video editor.
 We just think these ones are the best and most simple.

 What's all this I read about film premieres?

-Having made a finished film with your class, a film premiere is an amazing celebration of your pupils’ hard work and achievement.
-Most schools do it in their school hall at the end of the school day and invite parents and friends to watch the film.
+Having made a finished video with your class, a film premiere is an amazing celebration of your pupils’ hard work and achievement.
+Most schools do it in their school hall at the end of the school day and invite parents and friends.
 Some schools even hire out or get free use of a cinema!

 Quite a lot of schools invite the local press to cover the event.
 You’d be surprised how easy it can be to get them involved.
 Please refer to the premiere pack in the members resource area for more information on how to go about this.